smoussavi00/3005pr/README.md

 # 3005pr

-3005 final project.
+COMP 3005 final project.
 Using python and psycopg2, this repository contains the files implementing a bookstore using database management systems.

 First install psycopg2 python library using pip